 The SRTP included a significant public outreach process.
 Five open houses were conducted throughout the METRO service area, with both midday and evening options.
 In addition, stakeholder meetings were held throughout Santa Cruz County.
 Overall, it was clear there was support for METRO services, and a desire to improve upon the existing system.

-Recommendations in the SRTP focus on policy, route level improvements, ParaCruz, marketing, and capital/finance areas.
+Recommendations in the SRTP focus on policy and practice; fixed-route and paratransit service; marketing; capital and financial planning; and marketing.
 A brief summary of recommendations follows.

 Policy Recommendations